lele394/Fortran-N-Body-OpenMP-OpenACC/README.md

 ![speedup](rsc/GPU-CPU_speedup.png)

 Done on a 48T CPU.
 Issue with multithreading past 23T may be present, thus the 23/48 small difference.
+GPU done with FP64 precision.